Extended health insurance

-In case of emergency hospitalization, the plan will reimburse the cost of accommodation above the amount payable by the provincial health care plan in your province of residence.
+In case of emergency hospitalization, the plan will reimburse the cost of hospital accommodation above the amount payable by the provincial health care plan in your province of residence.

-All expenses for and medical expenses are subject to a CA$5,000,000 lifetime maximum for each covered person.
+All expenses for hospitalization and medical expenses are subject to a CA$5,000,000 lifetime maximum for each covered person.
 Always get approval before incurring any expense by phoning the Global Medical Assistance emergency travel assistance hotline (listed on your Canada Life card.)